Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: -developed matrices

-The theory of cocyclic matrices has its origin in the theory of multidimensional combinatorial designs and was adopted as a tool for the construction of Hadamard and weighing matrices, see \cite{HoDel93} and \cite{deLauney:2000}.
-Let $G$ be a finite group and let $\mathcal O\subset G\times G$ be a $G$-stable subset.
+Cocyclic matrices are the among the simplest examples of $H^2$-developed CDMs.
+The theory of cocyclic matrices has its origin in the theory of multidimensional combinatorial designs and has been proved later as a useful construction for Hadamard and weighing matrices, see \cite{HoDel93} and \cite{deLauney:2000}.
+Let $G$ be a finite group and let $\mathcal O\subset G\times G$ be a $G$-stable irreducible subset.
 If $\omega \in Z^2(G,\mu_n)$ is a 2-cocycle, then a \emph{pure} cocyclic matrix is the matrix $C=C(\omega)$ given by whenever $(x,y)\in \mathcal O$, and $C_{x,y}=0$ otherwise.
 A general cocyclic matrix is a matrix of the form $D=K\circ C$, where $C$ is pure cocyclic and $K$ is $G$-developed.\\

 \begin{rem} Notice that our definition is different from the definition appearing in the literature, e.g. as in \cite[Definition 3.1]{deLauney:2000} where it was defined as $C_{x,y}=\omega(x,y)$.
 The two definitions are Hadamard equivalent, by the transformation $x\mapsto x^{-1}$ in the $X$-axis.
 The reason for our choice will be apparent below in Theorem \ref{591}. \end{rem}